NoMoreFood/Repacls/index.md

    and all files and folders under the directory (unless otherwise specified).
    This parameter is mandatory.
 This command can be specified multiple times.

+/PathList <FileName>
+   Specifies a file that contains a list of files or directories to process.
+   Each path should be listed on a separate line and the file should be UTF-8 formatted.
+Each path read from the file is processed the same as if it where passed using /Path (see above).

 /SharePaths <ComputerName>[:AdminOnly|IncludeHidden|Match=<Str>|NoMatch=<Str>]
    Specifies a server that has one or more shares to process.
 This command is equivalent to specifying /Path for every share on a particular file server.